1. Embedded analytics tools will help you generate value, not just reports

 Real-time data analysis has the potential to transform the way organizations operate.
 Rather than basing decisions on past events, companies can use real-time data to predict future performance.

 This immediate decision-making is particularly important in the retail or service industries.
-Companies which invest in an embedded analytics product can exploit data in real-time will be able to identify weaknesses and bring new products/services to market faster!
+Companies that invest in an embedded analytics product can exploit data in real-time and identify weaknesses and bring new products/services to market faster!

 Integrating real-time data into software or on a web platform makes it possible to stand out from the competition and offer a contextualized service to increase the use of a platform.